+First Incident

+Second Incident

+Central Detention

+Central Detentions

-- First Incident 1 Central Detention (Loss of tech. privileges for 1 week) - Second Incident 2 Central Detentions (Loss of tech. privileges for 2 weeks) - Third Incident 1 Day In School Detention - Fourth Incident and all subsequent incidents: a referral to an Assistant Principal will be - made and the following may be imposed: - 1. removal from rotator, tech. course - 2. technology violation may be reported to law enforcement - 3.
+• Third Incident 2 periods of In School Detention

+- Fourth Incident and all subsequent incidents: a referral to an Assistant Principal will be made and the following may be imposed: - 1. removal from rotator, tech. course - 2. technology violation may be reported to law enforcement - 3.
 In or Out-of-School Suspension